madebyshape/craft-cms/README.md

     -   Enabled for using artifacts with Vite JS and Imager X
 -   Caching
     -   Uses Blitz to handle server caching and warming
+-   Device Testing
+    -   Test on phones and tablets via Tailscale Share or Funnel
+    -   Vite dev server assets served through the tunnel

 ## Plugins